skelouse/skelouse.github.io/_posts/2020-12-27-super_decorators_and_combined.markdown

 ---

 Here we'll be talking about how to use the super method, function decorators, and combining the two.
-We'll start off with the super method, and how some use cases.
+We'll start off with the super method, and some use cases.

 ## Super